mattcorey/indie-dev-sales/README.md

 # prime-day-list

-Prime Day 2023 is coming, July 11-12.
-People will be in a spending mood, so what better time to offer some deals?
+Prime Day 2023 is coming, July 11-12 - people will be in a spending mood, so what better time to offer some deals?

 Are you an Indie Developer, and interested in joining?
-Create a Pull Request with your info, or let me know on Mastodon: @matt1corey@iosdev.space!
+Create a Pull Request with your info, or let me know on [Mastodon](https://indieapps.space/@Matt1Corey)!

 Are you a member of the Apple Press?
-The Indie Dev's listed below would very much appreciate some coverage! 😉🙏❤️
+The Indie Dev's listed below would very much appreciate some coverage, and a follow on social media! 😉🙏❤️

 # Indie Apps and Prime Day sales